Menu

 Manuscripts should be submitted through Scholastica platform in duplicate.
 Please upload both a PDF version and the original file (e.g., an MS Word document).
 Manuscripts should be double-spaced throughout.
 Leave at least one-inch margins on all four sides.
 Number the pages in the upper right-hand corner.
 The author’s identity should not be revealed in the manuscript or electronic files; instead, a cover sheet or the body of the email message should include: the author’s name, address (post and email), telephone number, academic affiliation, and the title of the article.

-Articles will not be returned to contributors.
 An abstract in English of approximately 100 to 150 words should appear at the beginning of the article to be followed by 7-10 Key words relevant to the content of the article.

 Typeface: Use italics only for cited linguistic forms, for titles of books and journals, and for subsection headings.
 Arabic texts should not be italicized unless they appear in transliterated forms.